sjavaheri/sjavaheri/README.md

 ## Projects
 Here is a list of a few projects I am proud of!
 - [Applied Machine Learning](https://github.com/sjavaheri/AppliedMachineLearning) 🤖 - A collection of 4 machine learning projects and papers, with high quality writing and results (average grade of 97%)
 - [ImagiNeuron - Machine Intelligence for Nueron Detection (MIND)](https://github.com/ImagiNeuron) - An 8 month research project to develop a cutting edge approach to automatically label and visualize 3D high resolution images of neurons in the brains of rats.
 - [Mesmorize](https://github.com/sjavaheri/Mesmorize) 🧠 - A mesmorizing application to help people with memorization!
 Built in response to a need I saw in my community
-- [Purposeful](https://github.com/sjavaheri/Purposeful) 🤔- An application to encourage students to collaborate on ideas that are purposeful, and address needs in their community
+- [Purposeful](https://github.com/sjavaheri/Purposeful) 🤔 - An application to encourage students to collaborate on ideas that are purposeful, and address needs in their community
+- [Bias in Natural Language Inference Systems](https://github.com/vivekvermaiit/final_project) 📘 - A project investigating gender bias in Natural Language Inference systems in a novel way
 - Operating Systems ⚙️ - Three projects in C, including multi-processing and pipeing to build a custom terminal, multi-processing to create a task scheduler, and designing and building a custom file system.
 GitHub repository coming soon!
 Requesting permisison from instructor
 - SearchScripting 🔍- An application to streamline the search through messages of the Universal House of Justice (see [here](https://www.bahai.org/library/authoritative-texts/the-universal-house-of-justice/messages/)).
 Built in response to a need I saw in my community.
 GitHub repository coming soon!
-- [Fire Fighting Robot](https://github.com/sjavaheri/SouvlakiSensors) 🔥- Python code to control a robot built with the Brick Pi with Lego, Lego motors, and Lego color sensors
+- [Fire Fighting Robot](https://github.com/sjavaheri/SouvlakiSensors) 🔥 - Python code to control a robot built with the Brick Pi with Lego, Lego motors, and Lego color sensors
 - [Software Validation](https://github.com/sjavaheri/SoftwareValidation) 🏁 - Spring Boot Application to write unit tests, functional tests, and performance tests for a dummy application (average grade of 100%)
+- [Circuit Simulation](https://github.com/sjavaheri/CircuitSimulation) 🔌 - An approach using MatLab and Monte Carlo simulation and polynomial chaos to simulate the behaviour of a simple circuit

+## Open Source Libraries and Contributions
+During my recent internship at Autodesk in Machine Learning, I worked closely with agentic workflows and MCP servers.
+I closely followed the developement of Amazon Strands from the day it was released, and contributed suggestions and feedback to the way it orchestrates multi agent workflows

 <!--
 **sjavaheri/sjavaheri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.